-See this earlier Sound Consumer article on the market.
+See an earlier Sound Consumer article on the market here.

 For 30 years, FareStart has provided community meals, job training programs and other services to people who are “furthest from opportunity and most affected by poverty, homelessness and hunger.”

 At the markets, families can choose their own groceries, averaging 10 to 17 pounds per household.
-FareStart plans to host 87 mobile market events by the end of 2022.
+FareStart plans to host 87 of the events by the end of 2022.